If you ask me, gongfu tea is the best method for brewing many Chinese and Taiwanese loose leaf teas.

 - Some kind of straining device (some kettles have this built in) to keep leaves from pouring out of the brewing vessel into your cup.

 - Decent tea.
 I’m sorry, but your bagged tea will not suffice here.
 It’s actually shockingly inexpensive to get good quality loose leaf tea and can be very competitive in pricing with the bagged stuff when you price it out per cup.
+Check out r/tea’s list of recommended vendors to get started shopping.

 (Note: if you want my recommendations make sure you read to the end of this post!)